mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-oci-github-actions-google-registry.md

 gh run list
 ```

-See that your Helm chart has been uploaded in the Google Artifact Registry repository:
+See that your OCI artifact has been uploaded in the Google Artifact Registry repository:
 ```
 gcloud artifacts docker images list ${REGION}-docker.pkg.dev/${PROJECT_ID}/$ARTIFACT_REGISTRY_REPOSITORY/${REPO_NAME}
 ```

-Now that we have built and store our Helm chart, let's provision the GKE cluster with Config Sync ready to eventually deploy this Helm chart.
+Now that we have built and store our OCI artifact, let's provision the GKE cluster with Config Sync ready to eventually deploy this OCI artifact.

 ## Create your GKE cluster and enable Config Sync

 Create a GKE cluster registered in a [Fleet](https://cloud.google.com/anthos/fleet-management/docs/fleet-concepts) to enable Config Management:
 ```
-gcloud services enable container.googleapis.com CLUSTER_NAME=cluster-helm-test
+gcloud services enable container.googleapis.com CLUSTER_NAME=cluster-oci-test
 gcloud container clusters create ${CLUSTER_NAME} \
     --workload-pool=${PROJECT_ID}.svc.id.goog \
     --zone ${ZONE}